Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Rule 4: Pension Access Rules Still Apply

-Salary sacrifice doesn’t change when you can access your pension:
+Salary sacrifice does not change when you can access your pension:

-- Still subject to Lump Sum Allowance and tax rules
+- Still subject to Lump Sum Allowance and annual allowance rules

-The Error: Agreeing to sacrifice more than you can comfortably afford, then cancelling mid-year (losing the benefit).
+The Error: Agreeing to sacrifice more than you can comfortably afford, then being forced to cancel the arrangement mid-year.

-The Error: Missing the bonus student loan savings.
+The Error: Missing the bonus student loan savings that come from reduced gross salary.

 Action Plan: Set Up Salary Sacrifice in 3 Steps